The Third Trimester

 During the second and third trimester prenatal visits, your healthcare provider or midwife

-may check the following, depending on your current medical condition and the health
+may check the following things.
+Exactly what they check depends on your current health

 Any current symptoms or discomforts

 Your urine for a protein called albumin that may be a sign of preeclampsia or toxemia,

 and sugar that may be a sign of hyperglycemia

 Height of the top of the uterus (fundus)